 - If you are required to go through "Special Registration", comply with all rules associated with Special Registration.

-- Be enrolled in a full course of study (generally 12 credit hours undergrad/7 credit hours grad) by the 10th day of classes every semester.
+- Be enrolled in a full course of study (generally 12 credit hours undergrad/9 credit hours grad) by the 10th day of classes every semester.
 Then maintain and complete a full course of study each semester, with the exception of summer.
 Summer enrollment is optional unless it is your initial or final term.

 - Limit enrollment in distance education or on-line courses to no more than 3 credit hours per semester if the hours are to be applied toward full course of study requirements.

 - Obtain approval from an OIE DSO prior to enrolling in ESU classes if enrolling less than full time when it is your final term.
+An email from your academic advisor will be needed.

 - Obtain approval from an OIE DSO prior to withdrawing from a course that places you below full time for an allowable academic or medical reason.